bodkan/slendr/cran-comments.md

-Update to match an important bugfix of an external Python dependency of this R package.
+Update to include an important bugfix of an external dependency (Python module 'pyslim').

 # R CMD check results